Kurento/kurento/source/installation_guide.rst

    sudo apt-get update
    sudo apt-get install kurento-media-server-6.0

-Now, Kurento Media Server has been installed and started.
+Now, Kurento Media Server has been installed.
 Use the following commands to start and stop it respectively:

 .. sourcecode:: console